May 22, 2026

 Flash photo.

-Indoors, facing window.
-Not sun side.
+Indoors, facing a backyard window. (not sun side)

 Outdoors, facing the sun.